elperez750/chess/README.md

 3. Clone this repository or download the source code:

-## How to Play

-1. Run the game:

-3. The game window will open, displaying the chess board with pieces in their starting positions.

-4. Players take turns making moves:
-- Click on a piece to select it
-- Valid moves will be highlighted
-- Click on a highlighted square to move the selected piece

-4. Special moves:
-- Castling: Move the king two squares towards a rook
-- En passant: Capture a pawn that has just moved two squares forward
-- Pawn promotion: When a pawn reaches the opposite end of the board, it will automatically promote to a queen

-5. The game ends when one player achieves checkmate or when a stalemate occurs.

-## Controls

-- Left mouse button: Select and move pieces
-- ESC: Quit the game

-## Project Structure

-- `chess_game.py`: Main game file, contains the game loop and Pygame initialization
-- `chess_engine.py`: Chess logic implementation, including move validation and game state
-- `assets/`: Directory containing image files for chess pieces and the board

-## Contributing

-Contributions to improve the game are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is open source and available under the [MIT License](LICENSE).